vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 She said.
 "So, for now that's the end."

 "You'll lift the veil and see the source <br>
-of all thoughts and feels, ‘cause of me. <br>
+of all thoughts and feels, 'cause of me. <br>
 Folks will call you mad, they won't see <br>
 what you saw.
 That will be your force."